-A hearing of the case was conducted in the Conference Hall of Tirur Electrical Circle on 09-03-2016.
-Sri Divyanandan was present for the appellant's side and Sri Asif Kilimannil, Assistant Executive Engineer, Electrical Sub Division, Parappanangadi and Smt.
-Ambili K Assistant Engineer, Electrical Section, Chelari represented the respondent's side.
+A hearing of the case was conducted in the Conference hall of Tirur Electrical Circle on 09-03-2016.
+Sri Mohammed Sha K, a representative of the appellant was present for the appellant's side and Sri Asif Kilimannil, Assistant Executive Engineer, Electrical Sub Division, Parappanangadi and Smt.
+Ambili K., Assistant Engineer, Electrical Section, Chelari represented the respondent's side.
 The brief facts and circumstances of the case that led to filing of the petition before this Authority are narrated above.
 On examining the petition of the appellant, the statement of facts filed by the respondent, the arguments in the hearing and considering all the facts and circumstances of the case, this Authority comes to the following findings and conclusions leading to the decisions.

-The appellant's electricity connection no. 34732 was provided under VII B commercial tariff with a connected load of 280 Watts.
+The appellant's electricity connection no. 36423 was provided under VII B commercial tariff with 600 Watts connected load.
 It is revealed from the statement of the respondent that an anomaly was noted in the anomaly register by the meter reader.
-On the basis of this report a team consisting Sub Engineer and a Lineman inspected the premises of the appellant and detected that the connected load in the premises is 1250 Watts in the place of the sanctioned connected load of 280 Watts.

-The appellant has argued that tariff assigned to his connection is LT VII B and he was not issued any notice regarding the change of tariff which is against the existing Rules and Regulations.
-But at the same time the respondent's contention is that since the appellant's case relates to misuse of tariff he was penalized under Section 126 of the Act and the appeal is not maintainable before this Authority.
+On the basis of this report a team consisting Sub Engineer and a Lineman inspected the premises of the appellant and detected that the connected load in the premises is 2150 Watts in the place of the sanctioned connected load of 600 Watts and a dental clinic is running in the premises.
+The appellant has argued that the tariff assigned to his connection is VII B and he was not issued any notice regarding the change of tariff which is against the existing Rules and Regulations.
+But at the same time the respondent's contention is that since the appellant's case relates to misuse of tariff, he was penalized under Section 126 of the Act and the appeal is not maintainable before this Authority.